 “Our group has been in the consumer goods supply chain business for over 110 years, but focusing on non-food categories.

-“Due in part to customer request to help them source for food products, we began looking into the food business in recent years.
-Our management felt a good place to enter market would be in Asian sauces, which we want to bring to all over Asia and the world.”
+“Due in part to customer requests to help them source for food products, we began looking into the food business in recent years.
+Our management felt a good place to enter the market would be in Asian sauces, which we want to bring all over Asia and the world.”